orvi-tmp/learning-c-with-pebble/chapter7.md

     int func(int param[]) {...}

-This method will allow any array declared to have integer elements.
+This method will allow any array declared to have any number of integer elements.

 Let's consider a bigger example.
 Let's assume we have a main function that looks like this: